abekerman-dev/restonode-challenge-frontend/README.md

 First, clone or download this repo.

-**Important note:** make sure the REST API component is up and running, either manually or with docker - otherwise the whole usage of this fronted is rendered useless.
+**Important note:** make sure the REST API component is up and running, either manually or with docker - otherwise the whole usage of this frontend is rendered useless.

-In order to be able to execute this application manually, some dependencies have to be already installed - they are:
+In order to be able to execute this application manually, the following dependencies have to be already installed:

   1. [Node.js](https://nodejs.org/en/)
   2. [npm](https://www.npmjs.com/get-npm)